yusufarbc/DOS-ATTACK-FRAMEWORK/README.md

 ## Prerequisites
 --------------------------------------
-DOS ATTACK FRAMEWORK uses hping3 and Whiptail.
+DoS Attack Framework uses hping3 and Whiptail.
 So you have to make sure them already installed.
 The script is only runs on a linux machine.

 ## Installation
 --------------------------------------